Car Insurance FAQs

 If your previous car insurance has expired over 30 days ago, this represents a Gap in Cover.
 Reasons for this gap must be given and if applicable proof of no accidents or claims will be required.

-Provided Keycare is on your policy, if your keys have been stolen it must be reported to the Gardai immediately and a crime reference number obtained before Keycare can deal with your claim.
+If your keys have been stolen it must be reported to the Gardaí immediately and a crime reference number obtained before Keycare can deal with your claim.

 If you have misplaced your keys, you should call Keycare as soon as possible and within 45 days of the insured event.